 Together, Tracey, Lesley and Tim use a 3-hour interactive presentation to educate the public on a variety of information, including the basics of transmitting the disease.
 They discuss how adults can be guilty of making bad choices—extramarital affairs, drinking excessively, experimenting with drugs, etc.— and how even sharing earrings, tweezers or nail clippers with someone that has HIV or AIDS can be dangerous.

 “It’s very hands-on, emotional and educational,” Ramirez said.
 “I want my students to learn that not every disease is textbook, and how to protect themselves from patients.
 They also need to understand one bad choice can lead to change of a lifetime.”

-The college environment often offers greater opportunity for HIV high-risk behaviors.
-Dannemiller encourages people not to be afraid of others with AIDS, but to be smart and be safe in their own practices.
-Limiting your number of sexual partners, knowing your partner’s history and having safe sex are among the best precautions you can take.
+Dannemiller encourages people not to fear those with AIDS, but to be smart and safe in their own practices.
+She recommends limiting your number of sexual partners, knowing your partner’s history and having protected sex as the best precautions.

 While there is still no cure for HIV or AIDS, Dannemiller and her family are proof that modern medicine helps to extend the life among those infected.

 Ramirez has offered this presentation to her students and the public for the past three years and plans to continue at the start of every quarter.
 Each student who attends the presentation receives a certification of attendance, which they can add to their resume and will help them stand out among other job seekers.
 In addition, this presentation, combined with other HIV/AIDS training, provides students with four hours of HIV/AIDS certification through the state of Florida—which students need for their basic X-ray tech exam.